ControlledChaos/github-plugin-update-checker/README.md

 Useful if you can't or don't want to host your plugin in the official WP plugin repository, but would still like it to support automatic plugin updates.*

-It's an adaptation from [YahnisElsts / plugin-update-checker](https://github.com/YahnisElsts/plugin-update-checker):
+Adaptated from [YahnisElsts / plugin-update-checker](https://github.com/YahnisElsts/plugin-update-checker), main changes:
- - the Debug mode and files have been removed, thus reducing everything to 2 files (the updater class and the JSON).
+ - Debug mode (and files) have been removed, thus reducing everything to 2 files (the updater class and the JSON).
- - the classes renamed so as to not being confused with the originals.
+ - Classes renamed so as to not being confused with the originals.
+ - Sample data adapted to work with GitHub hosted plugins.

 When dealing with GitHub updates there are some specifics that have to been take care of.
 Specially because of the `-master` suffix.
 For usage in other update platforms, refer to the original.

 This demo plugin will always ask for an update.
 As the plugin header says Version `0.1`,